 - Easy On Hold engineers are working with top platform architects right now.

 - Video: Learn about a better way to build a caller-on-hold experience.

 - Free Consultation

 Streaming vs. Files: There’s a big difference.

 As your legacy phone system begins to show its age, your team has no doubt discovered attractive new VOIP systems that promise more internal and external communication features.
 You’re not alone.
-Many SMBs and Enterprises eventually find themselves hunting for the holy grail phone system that will allow their teams to communicate with each other and with their callers perfectly.
+Many SMBs and Enterprises eventually find themselves hunting for the holy grail phone system that will allow their teams to communicate perfectly with each other and their callers.

 While more and more communications platforms have adopted Easy On Hold®’s Streaming Queue Music™, too many still have not.
 Many of the most sophisticated communications platforms will try to convince you that hold and queue music from audio files is an adequate solution.
 We say, “no.” There’s a big difference between file-based hold music and streaming audio.